-Here, the data misfit $\Phi$ is evaluated via the PtO map $\bdmc{G}$ instead of the surrogate $\widetilde{\bdmc{G}}$.
-As a result, the MH algorithm generates Markov chains with the posterior $\mu^y$ as the stationary distribution.
-Such a transition rate ratio is used in one of our numerical examples (\cref{subsubsec:ndr_proposal} for NO-mMALA and DINO-mMALA listed in \cref{tab:dino_mcmc_list}) for examining the quality of the surrogate mMALA proposal.

-For the DA MCMC introduced in \cref{subsec:da}, only the surrogate data misfit enters the first stage transition rate ratio, and, thus, it can be further reduced to $\R^r$:
+For the DA MCMC introduced in \cref{subsec:da}, only the surrogate data misfit enters the first stage transition rate ratio, and, thus, it can also be reduced to $\R^r$:

-When combined with the proposal splitting in \cref{prop:splitting}, such a reduction allows the first stage in the DA procedure to be performed entirely in reduced coefficient space $\R^r$, which means that prior sampling can be avoided until entering the second stage due to \cref{lemm:gauss_rv}.
+When combined with the proposal splitting in \cref{prop:splitting}, the first stage in the DA procedure can be performed entirely in reduced coefficient space $\R^r$, and prior sampling can be avoided until entering the second stage due to \cref{lemm:gauss_rv}.
 In the second stage, the true data misfit evaluated at the full proposal is required to maintain the posterior sampling consistency of MCMC:

-It is noteworthy that \cref{eq:da_dino_trr_1} allows for proposal rejection without true data misfit evaluation nor prior sampling.
-The additional cost reduction in prior sampling due to our choice of reduced basis architecture can be important, for example, when the prior is defined through Whittle--Mat\'ern Gaussian random fields \cite{whittle1954on} that require solving fractional stochastic PDEs to sample.
+We note that \cref{eq:da_dino_trr_1} allows for proposal rejection without true data misfit evaluation nor prior sampling.
+The additional cost reduction in prior sampling due to our choice of reduced basis architecture can be important, for example, when the prior is defined through Whittle--Mat\'ern Gaussian random fields \citep{whittle1954on} that require solving fractional stochastic PDEs to sample.
 In \cref{alg:mcmc}, we summarize the procedure for our DA geometric MCMC method via a reduced basis neural operator surrogate.

 \SetKwInOut{Global}{Provided} \SetKwInOut{Known}{Known at $m_j$} \SetKwComment{Comment}{$\triangleright$\ }{}